 It is true that the liquidation process comes at a price, which can be a real hassle for business owners, as in almost every case, the reason a business enters liquidation is due to the financial issues they’re facing at that time.

 As your business venture enters a phase where it becomes financially unstable and riddled with cash flow issues, it can be inevitable that you’ll have to file for liquidation.
 The first thing you should do is contact us here at Business Insolvency Helpline, as we can aid you in making the key decisions on dilemmas.
-For example, whether a formal liquidation procedure is the best option, or whether other routes, such as a voluntary arrangement, refinancing or a dissolution, would be more suitable to your individual situation.
+For example, whether a formal liquidation procedure is the best option, or whether other routes, such as a voluntary arrangement, refinancing or a dissolution, would be more suitable to your individual situation than liquidating a company.

-Once you’ve considered all alternatives, if liquidation is decided as the best possible action to take, costs relating to the liquidation will be discussed.
-As well as all other details that’ll be looked into as your business begins to go through the liquidation process.
+Once you’ve considered all alternatives, if liquidation is decided as the best possible action to take, price relating to the liquidation will be discussed.
+As well as all other details that’ll be looked into as your business begins to enter into liquidation.

 What if I can’t afford to liquidate my company?

-If your business is majorly struggling and can no longer pay off its debts, you will most likely need to file for a formal insolvency liquidation procedure; the procedure will need to be fronted by a licensed insolvency practitioner.
+If your business is majorly struggling and can no longer pay off its debts and struggling to keep creditors from your door, you will most likely need to file for a formal insolvency liquidation procedure; the rescue procedure will need to be fronted by a licensed insolvency practitioner.

 If you decide to wait for a compulsory liquidation, you run the risk of being investigated for fraudulent trading and wrongful behaviour more thoroughly.
 If you are then found to be guilty of anything relating to this, you’ll be personally liable for all company debts.